-- A bachelor's degree from a regionally accredited college or university - A master's degree in a related field (information systems, computer science, communication, business, instructional design, professional writing, applied psychology, video production, information design, graphic design, publications design, etc.) with a minimum cumulative grade-point average of 3.2 from a regionally accredited college or university
+- a bachelor's degree from a regionally accredited college or university - a master's degree in a related field (information systems, computer science, communication, business, instructional design, professional writing, applied psychology, information design, graphic design, etc.) with a minimum cumulative grade point average of 3.2 from a regionally accredited college or university

-- Graduate Record Exam scores from the verbal, quantitative and analytical tests that are no more than five years old: If applicants have taken the MAT or the GMAT but not the GRE, those scores (no more than five years old) may be substituted. - Potential for success in the program, as evidenced by a resume showing work or volunteer experience related to user experience design or user research (sometimes strong interest without experience can be sufficient) - Evidence of intellectual preparedness to undertake doctoral study, as demonstrated in a sample essay from the applicant's prior academic work - An annotated reading list of five books related to the fields of user research, user experience design or interaction design: The list should include a paragraph about each text, explaining both its general significance and its bearing on the applicant's plans for further study.
+- GRE scores from the verbal, quantitative and analytical tests that are no more than five years old: If applicants have taken the MAT or the GMAT, those scores (no more than five years old) may be substituted for the GRE. - potential for success in the program, as evidenced by a resume showing work or volunteer experience related to user experience design or user research - evidence of intellectual preparedness to undertake doctoral study, as demonstrated in a sample essay from the applicant's prior academic work.